Aaron-Bopp/TIM/40_Evergreens/The ultimate goal of the mind is to keep thinking.md

 aliases:
   - null
 tags: created/2022/02/12, review, node/evergreen/claim
-sr-due: 2022-04-16
+sr-due: 2022-04-30
-sr-interval: 24
+sr-interval: 14
-sr-ease: 190
+sr-ease: 170
 ---
 > [!infobox]
 `$=customJS.dv_funcs.mentionedIn(dv)`

 #### [[The ultimate goal of the mind is to keep thinking]]

-Otherwise we wouldn't be here.
+Otherwise, we wouldn't be here.
 This must be a result of:: [[Humans are a product of evolution]]

 Leads to::